TaufiqHassan/cmpdata/docs/source/guide/get_info.rst

     Available 3 realizations: ['r1i1p1f2' 'r2i1p1f2' 'r3i1p1f2']

-    Total number of files: 6
+    Total number of files: 12

-So, there are 3 realizations of ``rlut`` for ``'UKESM1-0-LL`` model in ``ssp370`` experiment.
-Total number of files is 6, meaning each realization has 2 files.
-So, user can decide whether he has all the files before applying pre-processing.
+So, there are 3 realizations of ``rlut`` for ``UKESM1-0-LL`` model in ``ssp370`` experiment.
+Total number of files is 12 (6 for each variable), meaning each realization has 2 files.
+So, user has omniscience of all data and can decide whether all data are available/downloaded before moving forward.